shaivimalik/covid_illegitimate_features/markdowns/Reproducing_Original_Result.md

 ::: {.cell .markdown}

 We start by splitting `covid_ds`, `normal_ds` and `pneumonia_ds` according to the statistics given in the paper.
-We then concatenate these splits to create the training, test, and validation sets for model training and evaluation.
+We then concatenate these splits to form training, test, and validation sets for model training and evaluation. `keras.applications.vgg19.preprocess_input` method is applied to preprocess the images, ensuring they are in the correct format required by the VGG19 model.

 :::